Top Real Estate Trends to Watch in 2025

 Shift towards a buyer’s market

-Continued obstacles in housing affordability
+Continued challenges in housing affordability

 Rising home values and limited wage growth continue to create challenges for buyers.
 Affordability has become increasingly difficult in many cities, leading people toward renting or opting for smaller homes.
 Construction costs also remain high, keeping housing prices on the rise.
 For developers and real estate firms managing labor-intensive projects, tapping into digital tools like Oracle Cloud HCM support stated the professional we spoke with “The challenge isn’t just building more—it’s finding ways to build more efficiently and affordably.”
 Urban markets are under the most pressure, while suburban areas provide some relief.
 These trends will shape where businesses should prioritize their investments in the future.